sebwaks/BulkTeamAssistant/README.md

 # BulkTeamAssistant
-Bulk Team Assistant XRMToolkit Plugin
+Bulk Team Assistant XRMToolkit Plugin  for the XrmToolbox by Tanguy Touzard.